sundarjhu/Dusty-Evolved-Star-Kit/README.md

 ======

-SED-fitting python script for fitting data from evolved stars (photometry or spectra) with DUSTY models.
-Package contains the fitting script, a simple plotting script, and a script for converting the output from DUSTY to two fits files.
+SED-fitting python scripts for fitting data from evolved stars (photometry or spectra) with DUSTY models.
+Package contains scripts for:
+1. Running DUSTY in a multiprocessing batch mode
+2. Converting the output from DUSTY to two fits files
+3. Least square fitting of the models to data
+4. Plotting the results

 **Input**: csv with first column wavelength in um and second column flux in Jy (File can have other columns).